Domain Names: What They Are, How to Buy Them, and Own Your Online Identity

 • Privacy Protection: If domain privacy protection is enabled, you might need to disable it before transferring your domain.
 This is because some registrars do not allow the transfer of domains with privacy protection enabled.

-• Pending or Expired Domains: Domains that are in a pending delete or expired status are often not eligible for transfer until they have been renewed or released.
+• Pending or Expired Domains: Domains in a pending delete or expired status are often not eligible for transfer until they have been renewed or released.

-• Outstanding Payments: If you have unpaid invoices or outstanding balances with your current registrar, they may prevent you from transferring the domain until you settle these issues.
+• Outstanding Payments: If you have unpaid invoices or exceptional balances with your current registrar, they may prevent you from transferring the domain until you settle these issues.

-• Domain Age: Some registrars may have restrictions on transferring very new domains.
+• Domain Age: Some registrars may restrict the transfer of very new domains.
 They might require the domain to be certain days or months old before allowing a transfer.

-• Bulk Transfer Policies: For those looking to transfer multiple domains at once, registrars may have specific policies and processes in place for bulk transfers.
+• Bulk Transfer Policies: For those looking to transfer multiple domains simultaneously, registrars may have specific policies and processes for bulk transfers.

 • Transfer Fees: Know any transfer fees your current registrar may charge.
 Some registrars offer free transfers as a part of their service, while others may charge a fee.